 Welcome to our Year 3 class page.
 Our class teacher is Mrs Hebron and our teacher assistant is Mrs Hodgson.

 Our PE days are Wednesday (outdoor) and Thursday (indoor).
-As it is getting quite cold children must bring suitable outdoor kit.
+It is quite warm at the moment but please ensure your child has suitable outdoor kit for the changeable weather.

-Reading books will be changed every Friday once the library is up and running.
+Reading books will be changed every Friday.
 Pease ensure that your child has read their book and their reading journal has been signed.

 Homework: Each week homework will be given to the children as well as 5 weekly spellings.
 Homework will be given out on a Thursday and should be returned by the following Wednesday in time for it be marked and for new homework to be set in the children’s books.
 Spelling test will be whole class and will be on a Wednesday.